 Almost 700 grams of pure sparkle, the isometric or cube-shaped crystals that cover this pyrite mineral sparkle like a Christmas tree as they reflect light at almost every angle.

 Although the crystal habit of pyrite can vary, cube-shaped crystals are amongst the most common in this brassy yellow coloured mineral.
-Despite much of its popularity being due to its close resemblance to gold, pyrite is very common and occurs in a wide variety of geological environments.
+Popular with younger mineral collectors because of its similarity to gold, pyrite is relatively common and can be found in small quantities in a wide variety of geological environments.

-The nickname fools gold has long been associated with pyrite but there's actually several differentiating characteristics that make it easy to tell one from the other.
+The nickname Fool's Gold has long been associated with pyrite but there's several characteristics that make it easy to tell one from the other.
 Pyrite which is an iron sulphide mineral (chemical compound of iron and sulphide) is much harder but also brittle so if struck will shatter into many pieces.
-Gold on the other hand is relatively soft and also malleable which means it can be easily shaped so pounding this metal will do nothing more than flatten it.
+Gold on the other hand is relatively soft and malleable so can be easily stretched and shaped without being damaged.

-Pyrite was widely used by Native Americans who often polished the shiny crystal faces to use as mirrors.
-They also believed as a mirror it would enable you to look deep into the soul.
+Pyrite was widely used by Native Americans who polished the shiny crystal faces to use as mirrors.
+They also believed when used as a mirror it would enable you to look deep into your soul.

-This large and solid pyrite cluster would make an exceptional display piece and one that's sure to attract plenty of attention that's well deserved.
+This large and solid pyrite cluster would make an exceptional display piece and one that's sure to attract plenty of attention.